 I am an Assistant Professor in the UCSD CSE Department.
 I am also the Chief Scientist at Intrinsic (formerly GitStar), a web security start-up I co-founded.
 My research interests are in building principled and practical secure systems.
 More broadly, I am interested in research that spans systems, security, and programming languages.
-I work on several secure systems, spanning from new Web server frameworks (Hails and Frankie), to Web browser architectures (COWL), to constant-time programming languages (FaCT and ct-wasm), to package managers (SPAM), to multi-core language runtime systems and garbage collectors (LIO, SaferNode.js, and Physis).
+My students and I work on several secure systems, spanning from new Web server frameworks (Hails and Frankie), to Web browser architectures (COWL), to constant-time programming languages (FaCT and ct-wasm), to package managers (SPAM), to multi-core language runtime systems and garbage collectors (LIO, SaferNode.js, and Physis).
 We are also building benchmarking tools and static bug finding tools to evaluate the performance and security of existing systems and the stuff we build.
 At Intrinsic, I am putting much research into practice by similarly building systems, tools, and languages that ultimately make it easier for developers to build and deploy web applications with minimal trust.

 I completed my Ph.D. in Computer Science at Stanford under "Prof." David Mazières and Prof. John C. Mitchell and (informally) Prof. Alejandro Russo.
 Prior to Stanford, I obtained a B.E. and M.E. in Electrical Engineering at Cooper Union.
 At Cooper, I worked on GPU and FPGA crypto implementations.
 I am still generally interested in hardware architectures, especially in the context of security.

 Below are several projects I have been working on.
 You can read about my broader research vision in my research statement.
 If you are a student interest in hacking systems or semantics: contact me!